germanramos/hydra/README.md

 ./hydra stop
 ```

-Using main ports, such as 80 or 443 requires that no other application is listening in that port and superuser rights.
+Using main ports, such as 80 or 443, requires that no other application is listening on that port and superuser rights.